mmiele/TechnicalNotes/Network/P4/p4-language.md

 Suggested by Chris

-1. Hi Michael, you \'ll need a Linux machine - I installed Virtualbox hypervisor under Windows and then install an Ubuntu 20.04 VM. it\'s a bit of a process.
+1. Hi Michael, you'll need a Linux machine - I installed Virtualbox hypervisor under Windows and then install an Ubuntu 20.04 VM. it\'s a bit of a process.
 All the p4 stuff runs exclusively on Linux AFAIK.